evmiguel/workout-cookbook/README.md

 # Welcome to the Workout Cookbook Project!

+## Origins
-This team Ada Lovelace's submission for the Girl Develop It 2nd Annual Hackathon.
+This was team Ada Lovelace's submission for the Girl Develop It 2nd Annual Hackathon.
 The Workout Cookbook is a platform that pairs a mobile app with Alexa.
 The mobile app uploads and catalogs "workout recipes" that the user defines.
 Alexa, in turn, assists the user in guiding them through a chosen workout recipe.
 Users can perform their favorite workout routines from the comfort of their homes and have a fun fitness journey!

+## Today
+From a hackathon submission to open source project, Workout Cookbook is a fitness platform aiming to bridge the connection between mobile apps and voice assistants.
+It is build with open source community building in mind and looking for contributions.

 # Installation
 ## Mobile App